DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

 ```
 ### External Models

-An `External Model` is a `model` that does not include an `Acceptance Scenario`.
+An *External Model* is a `model` that does not include an *Acceptance Scenario*.
 These types of `model`s are used to create simplified interfaces representing external components or actors.
-A typical use case for `External Model` is to represent a user or external messenger that is not managed by `AaC`.
+A typical use case for External Model is to represent a user or external messenger that is not managed by AaC.
 It allows you to quickly create `model`s without having to fully implement them.

-Bellow is an example `External Model`.
+Bellow is an example External Model.

 ```{eval-rst}
 .. literalinclude:: ../../../../python/features/alarm_clock/external.yaml
     :language: yaml
     :lines: 1-3
 ```
-`External Model`s can be referenced, created, and used the same as internal `model`s.
+External Models can be referenced, created, and used the same as internal `model`s.

 ### Defining System State In Models